10 Best Movies About Interconnected Human Lives

 5. Nashville (1975)

 Robert Altman’s undisputed masterpiece, ‘Nashville’ is one of the greatest satirical dramas in cinema history.
-Daring and ambitious in its scope, the film is a glorious mosaic of interrelated characters including a political organizer and his wife and country singers who are set to compete against each other.
+Daring and ambitious in its scope, the film is a glorious mosaic of interrelated characters, including a political organizer and his wife and country singers who are set to compete against each other.
 Altman throws light on the celebrity culture in America and the general public’s undying obsession with stars and popular culture using his own signature satirical style to convey the essence of the themes.
-The film focuses on 24 characters around Nashville each of them with different desires and goals in life while the film’s central focus remain on a political rally for Replacement Party candidate Hal Philip Walker.
-The numerous themes dealt in ‘Nashville’ continue to attract the attention of various film critics, scholars and other experts around the world and is regarded as one of the most influential works in American cinema.
+The film focuses on 24 characters around Nashville, each of them with different desires and goals in life, while the film’s central focus remains on a political rally for Replacement Party candidate Hal Philip Walker.
+The numerous themes dealt with in ‘Nashville’ continue to attract the attention of various film critics, scholars, and other experts around the world, and it is regarded as one of the most influential works in American cinema.

 6. Chungking Express (1994)